unaschneck/pydar/README.md

     * display_all_images()

 > [!Note]
 > This is Beta quality software that is being actively developed, use at your own risk.
-This project is not supported or endorsed by either JPL or NASA.
+This project is not supported or endorsed by either JPL, NASA, or NCAR.
 The code is provided “as is”, use at your own risk.

 ## Install
 PyPi pip install at [pypi.org/project/pydar/](https://pypi.org/project/pydar/)